$\mu$-GLANCE: A Novel Technique to Detect Chromatically and Achromatically Lensed Gravitational Wave Signals: Application of -GLANCE mu-GLANCE on simulated GW data

 \section{Application of \texorpdfstring{\texttt{$\mu$-GLANCE}}{mu-GLANCE} on simulated GW data}

-As a demonstration of the technique, we generated GW data using a system of binary black holes with masses $35 M_{\odot}$ and $25 M_{\odot}$ at $1$ Gpc luminosity distance with inclination angle $0.5$ and dimensionless aligned spins of the primary and the secondary as $0.1$ and $0.2$ respectively.
+As a demonstration of the technique, we generated GW data using a system of binary black holes with masses $35 M_{\odot}$ and $25 M_{\odot}$ at $1$ Gpc \footnote{1 Gpc = $10^9$ parsec (pc), where 1 pc = 3.086e+16 metre} luminosity distance with inclination angle $0.5$ and dimensionless aligned spins of the primary and the secondary as $0.1$ and $0.2$ respectively.
 We generate the waveform using the phenomenological model \texttt{IMRPhenomXPHM} \citep{Pratten:2020ceb} and used the analytic noise power spectral density (PSD) model \texttt{AdVO4T1800545} and \texttt{AdvVirgo} \footnote{See \citep{advLIGO} and \citep{Manzotti:2012uw} respectively} to generate the noise for the LIGO and Virgo detectors respectively.
 We choose the amplification factor \footnote{A more generic approach consists of a phase $\phi$ in the cosine term of the amplification factor and estimating that parameter as well, but this form of the amplification bears all the necessary modifications required.
 In the appendix \ref{app:0}, we have showed that the exclusion of the phase $\phi$ does not change any significant results performed in this analysis.} as

-The value of the strong lensing parameter $\sqrt{\mu} \equiv a $ is chosen to be $1.8$ with microlensing perturbation parameter $b = 0.4$, microlensing oscillation scale parameter $f_0 =30$ Hz and the microlensing convergence parameter $k=0.004$.
-We obtained the best-fit strain without the hypothesis of microlensing present in the data.
+The value of the strong lensing magnification $\sqrt{\mu} \equiv a $ is chosen to be $1.8$ with WO microlensing perturbation parameter $b = 0.4$, WO microlensing oscillation scale parameter $f_0 =30$ Hz and the microlensing WO to geometric-optics transition parameter $k=0.004$.
+We obtained the best-fit strain without the hypothesis of WO microlensing present in the data.
 The data, injected signal and the best-fit (obtained in the frequency domain and then reverted back in time domain) is shown in the figure \ref{fig:1}.
 The contribution of the GW observatory KAGRA is not discussed in this work, since the KAGRA sensitivity is less in comparison to the currently ongoing fourth observation run sensitivity of LIGO and Virgo detectors and therefore inclusion of KAGRA will not make any significant differences in the results.